 Stories in this episode

-- For Smart, Social Crows, Pennsylvania is a Warm Winter Oasis- During December, people in many U.S. cities may notice large numbers of crows congregating in raucous urban roosts.
-Here's the lowdown on why they're here, and some insight into what they're up to.
+- For Smart, Social Crows, Pennsylvania is a Warm Winter Oasis - During December, crows congregate in raucous urban roosts.
+Here's the lowdown on why they're here, and what they're up to.